-Regular monitoring of treated effluent from plant outlets points, surface water quality of rivers Subarnarekha and Kharkai and ground water quality inside and outside plant premises is being done.
-Online effluent monitoring system has been commissioned in all the outlets to monitor effluent quality and the data is communicated to CPCB and JSPCB on real time basis.
-There are two cooling waters pond, which is being used to recycle the water for process requirements, whose water quality is also regularly monitored as part of sub surface water quality.
-The monthly monitoring data is being submitted to JSPCB and six-monthly reports are being submitted to regional office of MoEF&CC at Ranchi and CPCB.
-Monitoring reports for all relevant parameters from April 2024 to September 2024 is attached in Annexure-1.
+Regular monitoring of treated effluent from plant outlets points, surface water quality is being done.
+Online effluent monitoring system has been commissioned in the outlets to monitor effluent quality and the data is transmitted to JSPCB server on real time basis.
+There are cooling waters pond, which is being used to recycle the water for process requirements, whose water quality is also regularly monitored as part of sub surface water quality.
+The monthly monitoring data is being submitted to JSPCB and six-monthly reports are being submitted to regional office of MoEF & CC at Ranchi and to CPCB.
+Monitoring reports for relevant parameters from October 2024 to March 2025 is attached in Annexure-1.